Are your email signature images changing the size or showing much larger when you install the signature in your email client?

 Now that the DPI has been changed, this should stop it from scaling up in size.

-Got other questions?
-Check our Knowledge Base for more articles here or reach out to our Support Team via Live Chat or Email.
+Do you have other questions?
+You can check our Knowledge Base for more articles here or contact our Support Team via Live Chat or Email.